NaxxoReal/ROTRACKER-LEGAL/tos.md

 ## 4. Availability

-We do not guarantee uptime or uninterrupted access.
+We do not guarantee that the service will be available or that access will not be interrupted.

 ## 5. Data & Accuracy

-- Data is sourced from public Roblox APIs
+- Data comes from public Roblox APIs
-- Accuracy is not guaranteed
+- We do not guarantee accuracy
-- We are not responsible for Roblox-side errors
+- We are not responsible for errors on Roblox's side

 ## 6. Limitation of Liability

-RoTracker is provided **"as is"**.
+RoTracker is provided "as is."

 We are not liable for:

-- Data inaccuracies
+- Inaccurate data
 - Service downtime
 - Indirect damages
-- Losses resulting from use
+- Losses that come from your use

 ## 7. Termination

-We may restrict or terminate access for misuse.
+We may limit or end access if misused.

 ## 8. Changes to Terms

 Terms may be updated.
-Continued use implies acceptance.
+Continued use means you accept the changes.

 ## 9. Contact